-I'm a fan of good quality bass audio, clean tones and vintage warmth.
-And I like to experiment with the dynamics and effects too, i have several pedals and modules with customized sounds to give an special flavor to the bass you want.
+As a session player, i'm a fan of good quality audio, clean tones and vintage warmth.
+And I like to experiment with the dynamics and effects too, if necessary, to give an special flavor to the instrument you want.
 On upright, I can play arco and pizzicato.
+I record electric bass using an API preamp; and acoustic with a combination of two microphones (condenser and dynamic).
+I'm also open to suggestions.

-Also I can write an original line for your song, or i can record a previously written line.
+Also I can write an original line/arrangement for your song, or i can record a previously written line.

 I'd love to hear about your project!
 Click the "Contact" button and we can chat about your music!